Openers rebid. Unbalanced, You are strong

 Reacting to a minor fit

-If partner had initially supported your opening 5-card minor diamond or club suit, then in spite of this support and the evident fit, you might now want to bid your 4-card Major, to fully describe your hand and to explore a way of getting to game at a lower level than bidding to the 5-level in the minor.
+If partner had initially supported your opening 5-card minor or suit, then in spite of this support and the evident fit, you might now want to bid your 4-card Major, to fully describe your hand and to explore a way of getting to game at a lower level than bidding to the 5-level in the minor.
 E.g. Case 4

 would promise 16+ HCP, a 5-card club suit and a 4-card Heart suit.
 After your barrier-breaking re-bid, your partner is forced to bid at the minimum level (or higher if she chooses), and can now also choose which suit she prefers, in the full knowledge of the minimum number of cards you have in each suit, and knowing also, due to your reverse bid, that your Major suit is definitely at least one shorter than the minor.